-Many visitors to Duncannon are hikers along the Appalachian Trail, which runs through the town on its way between Georgia and Maine.
+Many visitors hike through the Duncannon, PA for the Appalachian Trail, which runs through the town on its way between Georgia and Maine.
 And, while there’s definitely some great hiking to do in the area, there’s plenty to keep non-hikers busy as well.

 The Old Sled Works